b0sh1Mods/gecko-codes/WSR/Custom Island Mode.md

 Change the X to one of these Values: 0 = Day (Default), 1 = Evening, and 2 = Night

 This affects every part of the game, besides the Golf Modes

+OMFG WHY DO THE BEST CODES NEVER WORK ON CONSOLE
 <details>
 <summary>NTSC Rev 1</summary>